WoodWing/ww-swivle-postman-collection/README.md

 In some cases we have added parameters to the calls so that they may be more useful as a starting point.

+Note that the starting point for this collection is going into Swivle and obtaining the API Key via the management console.

 # Postman Explanation

 When creating this collection we considered three parts of Postman's capabilities: